This Gluten-Free Fried Chicken recipe balances flavour and textures, to produce an outstanding fried chicken. You wouldn't know it's gluten-free!

 - One piece at a time, dip chicken into egg mixture, and then into flour mixture.
 Press flour mixture firmly against the chicken to adhere, arrange on a baking sheet.
 Once all chicken has been dipped and coated, allow to rest for 15 minutes.

-- Heat oil 325 F (165 C) You can use a deep fryer, or a heavy pan.
+- Heat oil 325 degrees F (165 C) You can use a deep fryer, or a heavy pan.
 If not using a deep fryer, use a deep, heavy pot, filled to at least 3" deep.

 - Once oil reaches temperature, fry chicken in batches until nicely browned and crispy.
 This should take between 10-14 minutes, depending on the size/type of chicken pieces.
 Allow oil to come back up to temperature between batches.